Car Accident Timeline: What to Do in the Days & Weeks After a Car Crash

 You should not be surprised if you are contacted by the at-fault driver’s insurance company soon after the wreck.
 Beware of early settlement offers.
 To protect yourself, you should avoid speaking to any insurance company besides your own without advice from a personal injury lawyer in Arkansas.

-If you are injured and the accident was not your fault, consider contacting a personal injury lawyer in Arkansas for a consultation.
+If you are injured and the accident was not your fault, consider contacting a personal injury lawyer in Alabama for a consultation.

 Pay Attention to the Road and Save Lives